FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-9-14-Google-Hacking.md

 ### Try Searching For...

 Let's back up for a second and talk about normal searches.
+When we go to google, we generally have an idea of what we want to search for, but what if we want to be more specific with our search?

+For example, if I